Windows Pesticide Screening Tool: WIN-PST

 WIN-PST 3.1 takes soils directly from the SSURGO soils database (SSURGO Version 2.1 format)

-Users can download the soils data from the Soil Data Mart.
+Users can download the soils data from Web Soil Survey.
 The SSURGO database can be placed anywhere on your computer.
 Make sure that if you have a laptop, that you don’t put it on a remote shared drive that is not available when you are not connected to the LAN (Local Area Network.)
-For more detailed information on working with Data Mart soils including populating the empty SSURGO template with soils data, see WIN-PST User Help Topic "Databases -> SSURGO Database".
+For more detailed information on working with Web Soil Survey soils including populating the empty SSURGO template with soils data, see:

 A data update is available for WIN-PST 3.1 pesticide data.
 The update includes: